 Joanna's previous experience includes the role of Marketing Director for Welcome to Yorkshire, with a seat on the Board, where she led regional tourism marketing strategy.
 As Business Planning and Marketing Manager at the Peak District National Park she was responsible for income generation to support the Authority's conservation work and its public engagement and educational programme; she also has several years' private sector marketing experience.

 Joanna is deeply passionate about wildlife and the natural world.
-She would relish the opportunity to volunteer her expertise to support and advise Yorkshire Wildlife Trust in its quest to conserve Yorkshire's wildlife.
+Having been a Trustee for the past 4 years she has been delighted to continue for a second term, to offer her expertise to support and advise Yorkshire Wildlife Trust in its quest to conserve Yorkshire's wildlife.

-Alastair has been a member of YWT for over 40 years, and this is his third stint on the Board.
+Alastair has been a member of YWT for nearly 50 years, and this is his third stint on the Board.
 He has had a long-standing engagement with Askham Bog, chairing its then Management Committee until 1985 and jointly writing 'A Wood in Ascam', an account of its natural history, with Clifford Smith, one of the founders of the (then) Yorkshire Naturalists’ Trust.

 Alastair is a naturalist and ecologist, with plants and moths as his main taxonomic interests, and has written several natural history guides and books, some jointly with his father, Richard Fitter, who was a pioneer in this area until he died in 2005.
 Alastair's career was at the University of York, where he ended his time as Professor of Ecology, Head of the Biology Department and finally Pro-Vice-Chancellor for Research.
 He was elected a Fellow of the Royal Society in 2005.